 In fiction writing, there’s a saying “kill your darlings.”
 Basically, cut out those self-indulgent, hyper-eloquent passages that massage your ego but don’t further your story.
 Content producers and marketers need to take this advice to heart.

 Does your infographic help someone?
-Who and how?
+If so, who is it helping and how?
 Does your blog have something different to say; something that makes you more valuable, appreciated, and memorable to your customers?
 What is it?
-Does your fancy new service term actually help people understand what the service will do for them in context of their own lives and not your whiz-bang features?
+Does your fancy new service term actually help people understand what the service will do for them in the context of their own lives and not your whiz-bang features?
 It’s time to get ruthless and kill your darlings.

 User Experience of Content Checklist

 Get out of your own head.
 Get into your user’s perspective.
 Start with this list:

 - What is the promise of the page?
 Does it deliver?

 - Imagine (or better yet, find out in analytics or user testing) what questions readers have that led them to this page.
 Are you answering them?

 - Is your voice all about yourself or all about your customer?
 Stop saying “we” and starting saying “you.”